 Key Takeaways

-- Your Insurance May Help: Uninsured motorist (UM) and underinsured motorist (UIM) coverage can pay for your injuries when the other driver can't.
+- Your Insurance May Help: Uninsured motorist (UM) and underinsured motorist (UIM) coverage may pay bodily-injury damages when the other driver has no insurance or too little insurance.

 What Is Uninsured/Underinsured Motorist Coverage?

-Uninsured motorist (UM) coverage pays when the driver who hurt you has no insurance at all.
+Uninsured motorist (UM) coverage may pay covered bodily-injury damages when the driver who hurt you has no insurance.

-Underinsured motorist (UIM) coverage pays when the other driver has insurance, but it's not enough to cover your injuries.
+Underinsured motorist (UIM) coverage may apply when the other driver has liability insurance, but the available limits do not compensate all covered damages.

 Do You Have This Coverage?